 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-NATIONAL HARBOR, MD - The American Immigration Lawyers Association (AILA) today elected new officers to its Executive Committee for the 2010-2011 term.
-The election results were announced at the official membership meeting during AILA’s 54th Annual Conference being held in National Harbor, MD.
-The following officers were elected today: David Leopold was installed as AILA’s President; Eleanor Pelta as President-Elect, Laura Lichter as First Vice President, Doug Stump as Second Vice President, Leslie Holman as Treasurer, and Victor Nieblas Pradis as Secretary.
+SAN DIEGO, CA - The American Immigration Lawyers Association (AILA) today elected new officers to its Executive Committee for the 2011-2012 term.
+The election results were announced at the official membership meeting during AILA’s 55th Annual Conference being held in San Diego, CA. The following officers were elected today: Eleanor Pelta was installed as AILA’s President; Laura Lichter as President-Elect, Doug Stump as First Vice President, Leslie Holman as Second Vice President, Victor Nieblas Pradis as Treasurer, and Bill Stock as Secretary.

-The American Immigration Lawyers Association (AILA) elected David Leopold as the President of AILA for the 2010-2011 term.
-Mr. Leopold, an immigration lawyer and expert from Cleveland, OH was installed as the President of AILA during sessions of the association’s 54th Annual Conference being held in National Harbor, MD.
+The American Immigration Lawyers Association (AILA) today installed Eleanor Pelta as the President of AILA for the 2011-2012 term.
+Ms. Pelta, an immigration lawyer and expert from Washington, D.C., was installed as the President of AILA during sessions of the association’s 55th Annual Conference being held in San Diego, CA.

-Eleanor Pelta is a partner in the labor and employment law practice of Morgan Lewis & Bockius, located in Washington, D.C.
-She is the managing director of the firm’s national immigration practice.
-The immigration practice at Morgan Lewis focuses on assisting corporate clients in the management of large-scale global immigration programs, immigration policies and procedures, as well as all aspects of immigration compliance.
+Eleanor Pelta is a partner in the labor and employment law practice of Morgan Lewis & Bockius and serves as the head of the firm’s national immigration practice.
+The immigration practice at Morgan Lewis focuses on assisting corporate clients in the management of large-scale global immigration programs, implementation of immigration policies and procedures, as well as all aspects of immigration legal compliance.
 Ms. Pelta was named one of the leading U.S. immigration lawyers by Chambers USA and Chambers Global and is listed in Best Lawyers in America.
-The Legal Times named Ms. Pelta one of the "Top 10 Immigration Lawyers in D.C." in 2006.

 A nationally-recognized expert and mentor, Ms. Lichter is a well-respected author and lecturer.
 Her commitment to community outreach, education, and access to counsel has been demonstrated by numerous projects, initiatives and pro bono cases over the years.

-Douglas Stump Elected Second Vice President of AILA
+Douglas Stump Named First Vice President of AILA

 For over 25 years, Mr. Stump has been an attorney, practicing immigration law exclusively, and maintaining offices in both Tulsa and Oklahoma City.
 He focuses his practice on employment-based immigration law, complex deportation, federal court litigation and family immigration matters.